erikw/restic-automatic-backup-scheduler/README.md

    1. Open the app "Task Scheduler" (`taskschd.msc`)
    1. Go to the local "Task Scheduler Library"
    1. Right click on one of the newly installed tasks e.g. `restic_backup` and click "run".
-      - If the tasks are not there, maybe you opended it up before `make install-schedtask`: just close and start it again to refresh.
+      - If the tasks are not there, maybe you opened it up before `make install-schedtask`: just close and start it again to refresh.
    1. Now a git-bash window should open running `restic_backup.sh`, and the next time the configured schedule hits!
 1. Consider more [optional features](#optional-features).